 If your business has seasonal hours, use the following guidelines:

-- During the season in which your business is open, set your regular hours of operation.
+- During the season your business is open, set your regular hours of operation.
 You can set special hours for public holidays, temporary closures or other events.

 - You can also indicate that your business is open only for a specific seasonal period in your business description.